 - Fairly isolated and accessible to outsiders from the bike trail (if you come here alone)

-- Some find it difficult with 2 or more small children – because 2 separate play areas make close supervision difficult
+- Some find it difficult with 2 or more small children – because 2 separate play areas can make close supervision difficult

 - Play surface is mostly bark